-Activity Evidence that supports this approach Challenge number(s) addressed Speech and Language Interventions Elklan scheme used by trained HLTA Evaluation of the Elkan Talking Matters Programme Judy Clegg, PhD Carla Rohde Department of Human Communication Sciences University of Sheffield • This independent evaluation of the Talking Matters programme shows that children in settings who received the programme made more progress in their receptive and expressive language abilities when compared to children in settings who did not receive the programme.
-Challenge 2 One child accessing free breakfast club each day 5x45 mins per child per week TA staff from April to July £137.50 Free breakfast club to east transition into school day and reduce emotional distress EVIDENCE BRIEF - Parents, Play and Emotional Wellbeing PEDAL: the centre for research on Play in Education, Development and Learning is the world's first research Challenge 1 Two children accessing additional support

-A wealth of evidence shows that policy makers should consider children's emotional development alongside their academic skills such as literacy and numeracy.
+Activity Evidence that supports this approach Challenge number(s) addressed Speech and Language Interventions Elklan scheme used by trained HLTA Evaluation of the Elkan Talking Matters Programme Judy Clegg, PhD Carla Rohde Department of Human Communication Sciences University of Sheffield • This independent evaluation of the Talking Matters programme shows that children in settings who received the programme made more progress in their receptive and expressive language abilities when compared to children in Challenge 2 1x30 mins per child per week (5 children) HLTA staff from November to July £545 settings who did not receive the programme.
+Free Nursery breakfast club/ lunch meal and session to give consistency within day, ensure appropriate nourishment is given and reduce emotional distress EVIDENCE BRIEF - Parents, Play and Emotional Wellbeing PEDAL: the centre for research on Play in Education, Development and Learning is the world's first research centre focussed on children's play 2019 • A wealth of evidence shows that policy makers should consider children's emotional development alongside their academic skills such as literacy and numeracy.
 In fact, research suggests that emotional development has a greater impact than academic skills on adult outcomes such as mental health, physical health (such as obesity, smoking and drinking), and a similar impact on outcomes such as income and employment.
-1x30 mins per child per week (2 children) HLTA staff from October to July £693 Intervention and resources for SEND children Targeted PP children to attend a number of sessions designed to improve behaviour, emotional wellbeing, concentration and physical skills EEF Research 2020 - SEND in mainstream schools found: • Effective deployment of teaching assistants (TAs) is critical.
+Challenge 1 Children accessing additional support 1x30 mins per child per week £693 lunch £320 breakfast Intervention and resources for SEND children Targeted PP children to attend a number of sessions designed to improve behaviour, emotional wellbeing, concentration and physical skills EEF Research 2020 - SEND in mainstream schools found: • Effective deployment of teaching assistants (TAs) is critical.
 School leaders should pay careful attention to the roles of TAs and ensure they have a positive impact on pupils with SEND.
-Challenge 1, 2, 3 and 4 Two children Three from April 2022
+Challenge 1, 2, 3 and 4 Two children Small world resources £300